asimmon/ephemeral-mongo/README.md

     ReplicaSetSetupTimeout = TimeSpan.FromSeconds(5), // Default: 10 seconds
     AdditionalArguments = "--quiet", // Default: null
     MongoPort = 27017, // Default: random available port

+    // EXPERIMENTAL - Only works on Windows and modern .NET (netcoreapp3.1, net5.0, net6.0, net7.0 and so on):
+    // Ensures that all MongoDB child processes are killed when the current process is prematurely killed,
+    // for instance when killed from the task manager or the IDE unit tests window.
+    KillMongoProcessesWhenCurrentProcessExits = true // Default: false
 };

 // Disposing the runner will kill the MongoDB process (mongod) and delete the associated data directory